Trouble in the Works

 Trouble in the Works (1959) is a comedy sketch by Harold Pinter.

-Trouble in the Works has two characters, Mr. Fibbs and Wills.
+The sketch has two characters, Mr. Fibbs and Wills.
 The play takes place in an office, where Wills has been called into Mr. Fibbs' office to tell him why the workers are unhappy.
 According to Mr. Fibbs, his workers are treated very well and he can't seem to understand why his workers are so unhappy.
 Wills explains to him that though the workers are treated well, they have turned against the products that they make.
 The majority of the rest of the show is the two going back and forth on which products the workers no longer like.
 At the end, Mr. Fibbs asks what the workers would rather make, and Wills answers, "Brandy balls".

 History

 Trouble in the Works was one of Harold Pinter's earlier works, written in 1959.
 This is one of a series of short sketch comedy, Sean Foley said, "These are classic comedy sketches, some of them written for revues and cabaret nights, and there's this strain of surrealism...he got there 12 years before Monty Python," (Merritt).
 Trouble in the Works was written with five other sketches, known as the Revue Sketches.
 Many of the poems that Pinter wrote that were in more of a dialogue form turned were turned into revue sketches.

 From when it was first seen in 1959, not much of this play has been changed.
 There is one notable change that has been made in many productions, which is the changing of the last line from, "Brandy balls" to "Trouble".